 What Is Opiate Rehab?

 Opiate rehab helps people to overcome their addictions to natural drugs in the opioid family.
 For example, morphine, heroin, and codeine are opiates.
 These substances impact the brain, causing feelings of happiness and painlessness.
-Unfortunately, these positive feelings only last as long as the drug remains in the body.
-Therefore, they wear off as the drug does.
+Unfortunately, these positive feelings only last as long as the drug remains in the body and eventually wear off as the drug does.

-Someone who regularly uses opiates eventually develops a tolerance or dependency on the drugs.
+Someone who regularly uses opiates develops a tolerance or dependence on the drugs over time.
 A tolerance means they need to take more of the drugs to get the same feelings.
 However, taking more drugs raises the chances of an overdose.
 Sadly, overdoses of opiates, even unintentional ones, can be fatal.
 Plus, tolerance may also happen alongside dependency.
-If someone stops using opiates, they feel symptoms of withdrawal.
+If someone stops using opiates, they will feel symptoms of withdrawal.

-Opiate addiction recovery programs help people who have tolerance, dependency, or mental addiction to these drugs to finally quit using them.
-Consequently, through rehab, a patient can progress through detox and psychotherapy to develop physical and mental strength to cope with recovery and a drug-free life.
+Opiate addiction recovery programs help people who have tolerance, dependency, or mental addiction to these drugs finally quit using them.
+Consequently, through rehab, a client can progress through detox and psychotherapy to develop physical and mental strength to cope with recovery and a drug-free life.

-What Are Signs That Someone Needs Help from an Opiate Rehab Program?
+What Are the Signs That Someone Needs Help from an Opiate Rehab Program?

 Addiction to opiates produces several signs.
 These physical and behavioral changes can impact the individual’s life and everyone they love.
 Possible signs that someone should consider rehab for opiate addiction include: